Information for parents in the event of Covid-19 at school

 Please see the Remote education news item for full information about how remote education will be offered for any Saltford School children who are required to remain at home because of Covid-19.

-For general guidance for parents and carers of children attending early years settings, schools and colleges during the coronavirus pandemic, please see: 'What parents and carers need to know about early years providers, schools and colleges'.
-For full government information about Covid-19 please see www.gov.uk/coronavirus.
+For the latest government information and guidance for parents and carers of children attending early years settings, schools and colleges during the coronavirus pandemic, please see: 'What parents and carers need to know about early years providers, schools and colleges'.
+For all government information about Covid-19 please see www.gov.uk/coronavirus.

 Any updates in the form of letters to parents will be posted here.

 - At-a-glance operational plan summary from September 2021

 - the current operational plan with details about daily routines for playtimes, lunchtimes, equipment use and communication with school